 Gas boilers should ideally be serviced once per year.
 As a general rule of thumb, if you neglect your boiler maintenance you will at some point find yourself with an inefficient system that’s costing more to run or even worse, you may experience a breakdown in the middle of winter when you need the boiler the most.

 The parts found on inefficient systems often fail early and need to be replaced far sooner than on systems that have regularly been serviced.
-With the average cost of a new boiler at £1700, neglecting maintenance doesn’t make any sense.
+With the average cost of a new boiler at over £1700, neglecting maintenance doesn’t make any sense.

 Then there’s the safety aspect to consider; gas is the one area of your home maintenance that you should never neglect.

 How Much Do You Think a Gas Boiler Service Will Cost?

 We are researching how much homeowners think certain home improvement and maintenance projects will cost them.

 The question below is optional; you may skip it if you wish: